vijayvulava/geochem/_sources/51RedoxRxn.md

 ## Defining oxidation and reduction

-Oxidation and reduction, or more simply, redox reactions are chemical reactions in which electrons (denoted by $\ce{e-}$) are transferred from one atom to another.
+Oxidation and reduction, or redox reactions, are chemical reactions in which electrons (denoted by $\ce{e-}$) are transferred from one atom to another.
 An element is ***oxidized*** when it loses an electron, and ***reduction*** of an element occurs when it gains an electron.
-Redox reactions involve simultaneous oxidation of one element and reduction of another.
+Redox reactions involve the simultaneous oxidation of one element and the reduction of another.

 ```{dropdown} Example: Oxidation and reduction reactions